Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays

-Fig.~\ref{fig:polarization} shows the electric field polarization angles measured for the passing events, compared with the expectation for in-ice Askaryan radiation from impacting shower cores and geomagnetic radiation from air showers.
-This polarization measurement, distinct from the analyses in Refs.~\cite{Flaherty_pol, Salcedo_pol}, uses the HPol antenna pair at the bottom of the phased-array string and its two lowermost phased-VPol receivers, which measure the azimuthal ($E_\phi$, HPol) and polar ($E_\theta$, VPol) electric field components with respect to vertical.
-To characterize the polarization, we employ the (absolute) angle $\abs{\psi} = \arctan \sqrt{\abs{f_\phi} / \abs{f_\theta}}$, where $f_{\phi, \theta} = \int dt\, E^2_{\phi, \theta}(t) - c_{\phi, \theta}$ are the noise-subtracted fluences \cite{aera-polarization-reconstruction} with $c_{\phi, \theta}$ chosen to ensure that $f_{\phi, \theta}$ vanishes in the mean when evaluated on events containing no signal.
+\textsl{Polarization}--- Figure~\ref{fig:polarization} shows the electric field polarization angles measured for the passing events, compared with the expectation for in-ice Askaryan radiation from impacting shower cores and geomagnetic radiation from air showers.
+This polarization measurement, distinct from the analyses in Refs.~\cite{Flaherty_pol, Salcedo_pol}, uses the HPol antenna pair at the bottom of the phased array string and its two lowermost phased-VPol receivers, which measure the azimuthal ($E_\phi$, HPol) and polar ($E_\theta$, VPol) electric field components with respect to vertical.
+To characterize the polarization, we employ the (absolute) angle $\abs{\psi} = \arctan \sqrt{\abs{f_\phi} / \abs{f_\theta}}$, where $f_{\phi, \theta} = \int dt\, E^2_{\phi, \theta}(t) - c_{\phi, \theta}$ are the noise-subtracted fluences~\cite{aera-polarization-reconstruction}, with $c_{\phi, \theta}$ chosen to ensure that $f_{\phi, \theta}$ vanishes in the mean when evaluated on events containing no signal.
 The measurement is performed in the 170\,MHz--400\,MHz band, where both antenna types have good response \cite{ARA_instrument_paper}.
 Experimental systematic uncertainties on the simulated distributions are dominated by uncertainties on the in-borehole HPol antenna response.
-The effect of a $\pm 50\%$ variation of the in-borehole HPol antenna effective length around the nominal response is shown by the dashed distributions in Fig.~\ref{fig:polarization} \footnote{ The cross-polarization effective length of the HPol antennas, i.e.~their response to VPol signals, is about 10\% of their co-polarization effective length.
-We only unfold the co-polarization response in the calculation of $E^2_{\phi}$, but include both in the simulation. }.
+The effect of a $\pm 50\%$ variation of the in-borehole HPol antenna effective length around the nominal response is shown by the dashed distributions in Fig.~\ref{fig:polarization} \footnote{ The cross-polarization effective length of the HPol antennas, i.e.,~their response to VPol signals, is about 10\% of their copolarization effective length.
+We unfold the copolarization response in the calculation of $E^2_{\phi}$, and forward-fold the cross-polarization response in the simulation. }.
 The passing events show a mostly-$E_\theta$ signature, consistent with radial polarization and the nominal Askaryan simulation prediction.
-Although we do not attempt to reconstruct the shower axis, simulation shows that the zenith region of interest includes impacting shower cores with inclinations between $30^\circ$--$40^\circ$, which can generate events with measurable $E_\phi$ content.
+Although we do not attempt to reconstruct the shower axis, simulation shows that the zenith region of interest includes impacting shower cores with inclinations between $30^\circ$ and $40^\circ$, which can generate events with measurable $E_\phi$ content.